openprocurement/openprocurement.auctions.swiftsure/docs/source/tutorial.rst

 Disqualification of a candidate
 -------------------------------

-In case of a manual disqualification, the organizer has to upload file with cancellation reason:
+In case of a manual disqualification, the organizer has to upload file with cancellation reason (`documentType: rejectionProtocol/act`):

 .. include:: qualification/award-active-unsuccessful-upload.http
   :code: